fbpx

 How do you enable high-ROI local messaging campaigns while maintaining control of your brand?

 The Culver’s marketing team wanted to empower their local marketers to use their own customer data and help drive personalized email marketing, but it was impossible to do so with other tools.
-To bridge the gap and deliver superior marketing experiences, MessageGears teamed up with Sageflo — leaders in empowering marketing at the local level while maintaining brand control from corporate — and created the perfect solution to utilize all of their data while putting their local operators in a place to own a part of the message.
+To bridge the gap and deliver superior marketing experiences, MessageGears teamed up with Sageflo leaders in empowering marketing at the local level while maintaining brand control from corporate and created the perfect solution to use all of their data while putting their local operators in a place to own a part of the message.

-Key Outcomes
+Key outcomes

 Quick migration

-Migration to the platform only took 8 weeks
+Migration to the platform only took 8 weeks.

-Dramatic increase in the number of individual campaigns sent through the brand
+Dramatic increase in the number of individual campaigns sent through the brand.

 Higher overall audience engagement

-Because the messaging was more relevant, audience engagement increased
+Because the messaging was more relevant, audience engagement increased.

 Adoption at scale

-100% of operators that have logged in have sent a campaign within the first 3 months
+100% of operators that have logged in have sent a campaign within the first 3 months.

-The Opportunity: Empowering local operators to create hyper-segmented messaging while maintaining brand control
+Empowering local operators to create hyper-segmented messaging while maintaining brand control

 Any marketer who’s worked with a large corporate umbrella over many locally managed subsidiaries (restaurant chains, professional sports leagues, and direct sales organizations are a few examples) can likely relate to the problem of wanting to combine the hyper-relevance of locally based messaging with the consistency and data management of a sophisticated corporate marketing operation.

-For many large, national brands, broad corporate-led campaigns with selected elements of personalization work well because the customer experience doesn’t differ significantly from location to location.
-But for brands with close customer touchpoints at the local level — and who often have franchisees wanting to engage in a direct way with the community they know best — it’s important to be able to provide a level of local autonomy while maintaining brand standards and selective data access in order to generate the campaign relevance you want.
+For many large national brands, broad corporate-led campaigns with selected elements of personalization work well because the customer experience doesn’t differ significantly from location to location.
+But for brands with close customer touchpoints at the local level and who often have franchisees wanting to engage in a direct way with the community they know best it’s important to be able to provide a level of local autonomy while maintaining brand standards and selective data access in order to generate the campaign relevance you want.

 This was the position Culver’s was in when they found MessageGears, whose direct data connection looked like the perfect fit for how they wanted to expand their local marketing programs.

-“Once conversations with Culver’s began, we knew it would be a great fit since they could use their live data with our open API architecture,” Taylor Jones, SVP Customer Success at MessageGears said.
-“That was the key to being able to give their franchisees the tools they needed to send campaigns to their customers, using the unique local knowledge that only they had.”
+“Once conversations with Culver’s began, we knew it would be a great fit since they could use their live data with our open API architecture,” Taylor Jones, Chief Customer Officer at MessageGears said.

 That included all sorts of information that was highly relevant to people in their area but practically invisible to the marketers building campaigns from corporate.
-If there’s a big basketball game at the local high school down the road, inviting customers to a pep rally before the game — or victory celebration afterward — is a highly effective way to increase engagement.
-Combined with a steady, consistent cadence of announcements and offers from the larger brand, and Culver’s knew they had the recipe for a successful email strategy.
+If there’s a big basketball game at the local high school down the road, inviting customers to a pep rally before the game or victory celebration afterward is a highly effective way to increase engagement.
+Combined with a steady consistent cadence of announcements and offers from the larger brand, Culver’s knew they had the recipe for a successful email strategy.

 What they wanted was essentially the best of both worlds: